How to Work in Canada as a Dentist – Ultimate Guide for Foreign Dentists

 Syllabus and Format of Examination

 The Written examination includes two books, each with 150 multiple choice questions.
 You will get 150 minutes or 2.5 hours for each book.
-The exams will be conducted in morning ad after in one day.
+The exams will be conducted in morning and afternoon on one day.

 Below I had listed an approximate of the number of questions from each chapter.
 These are listed on the official website of NDEB.